22 of the best food vendors at Glastonbury and where to find them - from Goan fish curry to £6 pie and chips

 Hanoi Kitchen

-Serving Vietnamese street food, Hanoi Kitchen offer a variety of options for festival goers including spring rolls as a snack and main meal options of Bún pots (rice noodle) and Bánh Mì (Vietnamese baguettes) which can come with either chicken, pork or tofu.
+Serving Vietnamese street food, Hanoi Kitchen offers a variety of options for festival goers including spring rolls as a snack and main meal options of Bún pots (rice noodle) and Bánh Mì (Vietnamese baguettes) which can come with either chicken, pork or tofu.

 Indonesian Coconut Curry